SET 1: Runaway Jim > Free, Driver, Taste, Dirt, Nellie Kane, Stash -> I Can't Turn You Loose Jam, Theme From the Bottom > Tweezer Reprise

-Stash ended with a full band I Can’t Turn You Loose tease.
-After Stash, Trey announced a contest where the winner would receive four tickets and backstage passes to any show in the next year and, jokingly, a date with Fish.
+Stash ended with the first I Can’t Turn You Loose since December 29, 1997 (109 shows), when it also appeared as a jam.
+Before Theme From the Bottom, Trey announced a contest where the winner would receive four tickets and backstage passes to any show in the next year and, jokingly, a date with Fish.
 The question centered on what all of the songs played in the first set, with the exception of Driver, had in common.
 The answer was that all songs were in the Key of D. Happy Birthday was also played (for Trey) during the contest announcement.
 Cities was an appropriate choice as an encore for Memphis, and Trey altered the lyrics a bit for the occasion.

 Phish.net is a non-commercial project run by Phish fans and for Phish fans under the auspices of the all-volunteer, non-profit Mockingbird Foundation.